kirkondrash/algosim/clients/repo/docs/RepoApi.md

-Deletes algorithm metadata based on the UUID supplied
+Deletes algorithm metadata based on the id supplied

 ### Example
 ```java